What are my rights in insurance coverage?

 What Laws Protect Me?

 - The Health Care Rights Law, as part of the Affordable Care Act (ACA) prohibits sex discrimination, including anti-transgender discrimination, by most health providers and insurance companies, as well as discrimination based on race, national origin, age, and disability.
 Under the ACA, it is illegal for most insurance companies to have exclusions of transition-related care, and it is illegal for most health providers to discriminate against transgender people, like by turning someone away or refusing to treat them according to their gender identity.
-Update (6/12/20): While the Trump administration has enacted a rule change that misinterpret explicit protections for transgender people in health care by excluding protections from discrimination based on gender identity.
-It is important to know the following:
+On May 5th, 2021, the Biden Administration and HHS announced that the Office for Civil Rights will interpret and enforce Section 1557 and Title IX’s prohibitions on discrimination based on sex to include:

 - The Health Insurance Portability and Accountability Act (HIPAA) protects patients’ privacy when it comes to certain health information, including information related to a person’s transgender status and transition.
 It also gives patients the right to access, inspect, and copy their protected health information held by hospitals, clinics, and health plans.